 - Montreal, Quebec: Average low, 45 F; average high, 66 F

 - Halifax, Nova Scotia: Average low, 39 F; average high, 59 F

 - St. John's, Newfoundland: Average low, 34 F; average high, 50 F

 Good to Know

-- Victoria Day is a national holiday in Canada that falls on the Monday before May 25th.
+Victoria Day is a national holiday in Canada that falls on the Monday before May 25th.
+In 2018, it is on May 21.
 Government services, schools, and banks will be closed.
-Victoria Day weekend is a big travel holiday in Canada (commonly referred to as "May Two-Four Weekend").
+Victoria Day's long weekend is a big travel holiday in Canada that's commonly referred to as "May Two-Four Weekend" even if it does not fall precisely on May 24.
 Expect crowded highways on the Friday and Monday of this weekend and long lineups at border crossings.

-- The Annapolis Valley Apple Blossom Festival, May to June: Nova Scotia
+- The Annapolis Valley Apple Blossom Festival, May 23 to 28, 2018, in Nova Scotia

-- The Stratford Festival (Theatre), May - October: Stratford, Ontario
+- The Stratford Festival, theater from May to October in Stratford, Ontario

 - The Shaw Festival, theater from April to November in Niagara-on-the-Lake, Ontario